Countdown to Extinction: Lyrics

 Like its predecessor, many of the songs on the album have political and military undertones.
 However, the opening track "Skin o' My Teeth" was speculated being about suicide, a theme which differs from the rest of the album.

 "Symphony of Destruction", with lyrics written by Dave Mustaine inspired in part by the movie The Manchurian Candidate, details a story about a regular citizen as the head of a puppet regime, as the country is run by a phantom government.
 The song was noted by critics for its great social and philosophical impact.
 "Architecture of Aggression" explores the nature of global conflict; Mustaine revealed that the song was about former Iraq president Saddam Hussein, who was engaged in the Gulf War at the time.
 "Foreclosure of a Dream" deals with economic concerns and social inequality.
 According to music critic Eduardo Rivaldivia, "perhaps no other Megadeth song in history deals as directly and soberly" with these issues.
 The song sampled then-U.S. president George H. W. Bush's infamous "Read my lips" speech, making a statement about taxation endangering the "American Dream".
 Billboard praised the track, along with "Symphony of Destruction", for being "socially conscious" and described them as "powerful statements for hard rockers".

 The fifth track, "Sweating Bullets", shows Mustaine's battle with his inner selves, which is presented throughout a conversational singing style.
 "Sweating Bullets" was written during the second recording session and was released as the album's third single.
 Its lyrical theme deals with paranoia.
 David Ellefson commented that the song's lyrics were "psychotically perfect" and sounded like "the inside of a crazed lunatic's mind".
 The title track was inspired by environmental concerns about the future of the planet, as well as criticisms of trophy hunting and the negative impact that it has.
 The name was suggested by Nick Menza, who had read a story in Time magazine entitled "The Countdown to Extinction".
 "High Speed Dirt" focuses on skydiving.
-"Captive Honour" is a song about prison and the consequences of crime, while "Psychotron" was written about the Marvel Comics character Deathlok.
-The album's closing track, "Ashes in Your Mouth", concentrates on the negative aftermaths of war.
-The longest tune on the record, it is performed at intense tempo and features shredding guitar leads.
+"Captive Honour" is a song about prison and abuse that happens there, such as rape on new inmates, while "Psychotron" was written about the Marvel Comics character Deathlok.
+The album's closing track, "Ashes in Your Mouth", concentrates on the negative aftermath of war.
+The longest song on the record, it is performed at intense tempo and features shredding guitar leads.